duracelltomi/gtm4wp/readme.txt

 * Updated: moved most of the inline JavaScript codes into separate .js files which should help cache plugins to do their job much better when my plugin is active
 * Fixed: wrong ecomm_pagetype on product search result pages
 * Fixed: PHP notice in some cases when geo data was not loaded properly
+* Fixed / Added: freegeoip.net was rebranded to ipstack.com and an API key is needed now even for free usage.
+You can now add your API key so that weather data and geo data can be added into the data layer
 * Warning: some plugin features will be remove from v1.10, most of them can be tracked now using pure Google Tag Manager triggers:
   * Social actions
   * Outbound link click events